krenhammer/sipacate/docs/plan-template/spec.md

-# Plan Template (/plan-template)
+# Plan Templates (/plan-template)

 Create a way for Users to CRUD plan Tempates which consit of plan steps each with plan item children

     - Drizzle migration for persistance to db
     - CRUD API (zod validation)

-Use list icon in components/header.tsx for link
+Use circular ghost list icon in components/header.tsx for link with tooltip

 ## Types